code-saturne/code_saturne/doc/doxygen/user_guide/ug_catalyst.md

 forcing some color legend properties in ParaView instead of keeping the defaults may be recommended.
 Forcing the size of the render view in Catalyst to the size of the view in the ParaView GUI may also help.
-Here, we force the orientation of the colorbar in ParaView.
+Here, we force the orientation of the color bar in ParaView.

 Also, some transparency artifacts appear in the middle of the domain.
 We may notice that in the initial pipeline setup, as shown in the